I’M EXCITED YOU’RE HERE!

 You want a wildly passionate photographer.
 And I am!
 I am thrilled to tell your love story, document your connection and reflect you authentically through my work.
 I am WILD about love, all love.
 Love always wins.

-Having been a part of the LGBTQ community for a while, I know how it feels to be unrepresented, nervous about approaching professionals and a little worried about being accepted.
+Having been a part of the LGBTQ+ community for a while, I know how it feels to be unrepresented, nervous about approaching professionals and a little worried about being accepted.
 I vow to represent you and your love authentically.
 I am a 100% safe zone.
 I’ll capture your memories with love, passion and zero judgement.
-I am proud to be a same sex wedding photographer and LGBTQ family photographer.
+I am proud to be LGBTQ family photographer.

 As a documentary photographer at heart, I hunt for excellent candid gems, expressions of love, joy and hilarity and all the important (and unexpected) moments.